Anna Dunlevy White – Teaching Assistant Fulfilling Her Potential with BA in Inclusive Education Practice

 “Before pursuing my studies, I was a financial underwriter for many years and when the financial downturn happened I decided to return to study in order to pursue my goal of becoming an educator,” she said.

 Anna says her role and responsibilities evolve all the time, and she feels motivated to fulfil her potential to be the best practitioner she can be.

 “My role is constantly evolving so in order to best support the individual needs of the children I work with I decided to challenge myself, for my own personal development, to become a better practitioner and pursue my goal of becoming a special education teacher.

-“I have seen how the traditional academic approach to education in Ireland has not evolved quickly enough to fully and inclusively support SEN students, so I want to develop and broaden my skillset in order to become a better educator and advocate more effectively for the children in my care,” she said.
+“I have seen how the traditional academic approach to education in Ireland has not evolved quickly enough to fully and inclusively support students with Special Educational Needs (SEN), so I want to develop and broaden my skillset in order to become a better educator and advocate more effectively for the children in my care,” she said.

 Anna is following her passion by studying for her BA (Ord) in Inclusive Education Practice.

 “I started the course in October and it is because I am passionate about inclusive and special education.
 Teaching is a vocation within my family and is something that I just gravitated towards even when I was working in finance.

 “I trained and mentored new staff and volunteered for the Junior Achievement program which allowed me to teach and mentor in schools in my community.

 “That was the initial spark that made me pursue my studies and ignited my passion for working with children, especially those with additional needs or who may be marginalised within the community.

 “Inclusive education has become a prevalent topic and there is a need for skilled and informed professionals within the education system as most mainstream teachers are not qualified in the field of special needs and inclusive education.